aldryn/aldryn-boilerplate-bootstrap3/README.rst

 Contribute
 ----------

-You are very welcome to help improving the aldryn-boilerplate, especially the documentation.
+You are very welcome to help improving the aldryn-standard-boilerplate, especially the documentation.
 Feel free to fork and send us pull requests.